 - The rules for a Lifetime ISA will be similar to that of a stocks and shares ISA in terms of what the ISA can invest in etc.

-- The government bonus will be paid at the end of each tax year.
+- The government bonus will be paid at the end of the tax year. in 2017 – 18, but will be monthly from 2018 – 19.
 The ISA manager will claim the bonus on your behalf.

 SAVVY TIP: If you want to buy a house halfway through a tax year, you’d be able to claim your bonus there and then and wouldn’t have to wait until the end of that tax year.